maplight/votersedge-voting-info/voting-info/states/ca/state-all-elections/en/register-to-vote/how-do-i-register-to-vote.md

 **By calling 800.345.VOTE (800.345.8683)** and asking to have a voter registration form sent to your home.

-**By picking up an official registration postcard form** from your [county elections 	office](#section-election-office-contact), any DMV office, or a public library, post office, public assistance office, or any government office that serves the disabled.
+**By picking up an official registration postcard form** from your [county elections 	office](#section-election-office-contact), any DMV office, or a public library, post office, public assistance office, or any government office that serves people with disabilities.